Drum Mics 101: Best Drum Mics and Kits, Types, Placements, FAQ

 In addition, the cardioid polar pattern provides better isolation from background feedback so that you can use this in drums.

-One more thing I lie in this mic is its excellent shielding against electromagnetic hum generated by computer monitors, LED lights, and other electronic devices.
+One more thing I like about this mic is its excellent shielding against electromagnetic hum generated by computer monitors, LED lights, and other electronic devices.

 Features of Shure SM7B